-Fees for the inspections and the issuing of the certification vary between companies.
-Usually, there will be a fee for the issuing of the certification and a fee for the testing officer’s time.All Points Camping charge NZ$30 for the issuing of the certificate to non-members of their organisation, or NZ$10 for members.
-An inspection with one of their testing officers is an additional fee with prices determined by your chose testing officer.
-Alternatively, NZMCA charges NZ$55 for an inspection and issuing of the certificate to non-members, while members pay NZ$15 for the inspection and NZ$15 for the certificate.
+NZ Lifestyle Camping charge NZ$45 (at time of writing) for the issuing of the certificate to non-members of their organisation, or NZ$20 for All Points Camping members.
+An inspection with one of their testing officers is an additional fee with prices determined by your chosen testing officer.
+Alternatively, the NZMCA charges its valid members variable inspection fees (dependent on the inspector’s travel time and distance) for the inspection itself and the certificate on top of their membership fee.
 Registered plumbers, gasfitters or drainlayers have their own inspection and issuing fees.

-Once your vehicle has been inspected and approved as meeting the NZS 5465:2001standard, then you should be issued a self-containment certificate and warrant of compliance.
+Once your vehicle has been inspected and approved as meeting the NZS 5465:2001 standard, then you should be issued a self-containment certificate and warrant of compliance.

 Your self-contained vehicle must display the self-containment window card on the inside of the front left-hand side of the windscreen or front left-side window so that it is visible from the footpath.
-This is so council officers and Department of Conservation (DOC) rangers can identify your vehicle as a valid certified self-contained vehicle.The information on the window card includes:
+This is so council officers and Department of Conservation (DOC) rangers can identify your vehicle as a valid certified self-contained vehicle.

 - The registration number of the vehicle

 - Expiry date

 - The maximum number of people the vehicle can accommodate.